 Recovery usually takes 1-2 hours, and you may wait in our recovery room until you are ready to be discharged in the care of a family member or friend.
 Depending on the length and intensity of the surgery, you may be ready to return to work or school within a few days.
 During the first week, you will need to wear a post-surgical bra that we will provide.
-Your breasts may be firm and swollen for approximately two weeks, but after twelve weeks, their new size and shape will become apparent.
+Your breasts may be firm and swollen for approximately two weeks.

 If you have any concerns or questions, call immediately, and we will be ready to assist you at any time of day.
 Your routine follow-up visits will take place after one week, six weeks, and twelve months.